Pannic17/F-OGalaxy-Scripts/readme.md

 ### Unreal Engine

-During the operation, Unreal Engine is programmed to initiate a 30-second wait period, followed by a polling process every second.
-This adjustment was made based on the observation that the entire computational and generation process typically takes between 32 to 40 seconds.
+During the operation, Unreal Engine waits for 30 seconds before polling every second, as the computational process averages 32-40 seconds.
 Once the calculations and image generations are complete, procedural generation commences within Unreal Engine.
 This phase intricately combines the use of both Blueprint and C++ coding.
 The process involves the creation of game objects, assignment of animations, and setting of shader parameters to achieve specific visual effects.
 Key elements include a blackhole, which is composed of a center, a ring, and a shader that produces a lens effect.
 Additionally, the star in the game features a dynamic surface shader and a Niagara particle system, which together create a captivating plasma effect.
 The planets are also intricately designed, boasting up to 13 surface textures inspired by the solar system, and each planet is accentuated with a unique shader ring, further enhancing the visual diversity and depth of the game environment.